Draggie306/CheatSheets/A level/source/Geography.md

 	- why the place needed to rebrand
 	- strategy/strategies involved in the rebranding of the place
 	- the role and influence of a range of players involved in the placemaking
-	- how the rebranding has altered people’s perception of that place
+	- how the rebranding has altered people's perception of that place
 	- the relative success of the rebranding.
 ---

+## Rebranding
+There are 5 main ways to rebrand an area:
+- Top-down investment
+- Market-let strategies
+- Flagship developments
+- Events
+- Legacy
+(Others include art events, historical exhibitions etc.)

 end of paper 2